AWegnerGitHub/awegnergithub.github.io-content/2022_08_28_complete_developer_guide_golang.md

 and more.
 Nothing feels overwhelming and it is a nice logical progression.

 The other project is a web site status checker, which introduces goroutines and channels.
 These are very important concepts in the language and the example, while basic, is not contrived.
-It is very good at introducing there two features, showing common problems and how to properly handle them.
+It is very good at introducing these two features, showing common problems and how to properly handle them.

 Throughout the course, the instructor made use of the official documentation and showed how someone new to the language